crotchetycrow/eng110-kubernetes/README.md

 ## What is Kubernetes?

-open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.
+Open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.

 ## Why is Kubernetes used?

-- Self healing - redirect, terminates, recreates, directs
+- Self healing

 - Load balancing